airbr/anagram-string/README.md

 ## Ideas for further development

-* Making Whitespace optional for the comparison
+* Making Whitespace optional for the comparison, adding this as a changeable option to the web interface

+* Add CI/CD: Run Mocha tests automatically on every push to master